-In the first year, students will undertake a training course which includes a series of taught modules, a short project and a clinical and/or industry placement.
+In the first year, students will undertake a training course which includes a series of taught modules and a short project.
 For the first six months all students will based at Salford after which they will move to their host institution to complete PhD programme of research.
 This will be either the University of Salford, Imperial College London, University of Strathclyde or the University of Southampton.
 Throughout the four-year programme cohort-based activities will ensure students work across the institutions.

 Our 4-year PhD studentships provide an exciting platform for personalised research training pathways.
 Students start on October 1st each year (note: applications close in February each year, see below for date).